-My compositions and performances are entangled with my primary research focus: (re)making and deterritorialization of anthropocentric and non–anthropocentric manifestations of sound in the music of eco–cosmopolitan social imaginaries.
+My compositions and performances are entangled with my primary research focus: silence, (re)making, and deterritorialization in anthropocentric and non–anthropocentric manifestations of sound in the music of eco–cosmopolitan social imaginaries.

 Eco-cosmopolitanism, Silence, Hard Problem of Consciousness, Qualia, Non-Reductive Physicalism, New Materialism, Affect Theory, Neo–Riemannian Theory, Spectral Analysis, Generative Theory, Schematism (Transcendental vs. Cognitive), I. Kant, G. Deleuze, P. Bourdieu.

 Dissertation: Bilir, Canbekir.
 “The Composer’s Mind Through the Looking Glass: An Analysis of Pitch-centricity in Zaide/Adama” ProQuest Order No. 13881788, Cornell University, 2019.

 Peer-Reviewed Paper “MC Rhetoric in Beethoven Symphonies.”Porte Akademik Journal: Research on Music and Dance.
 Fall 2014, 10 – 74 – 87.
 SSN: 2146 – 2453, Accession Number: 2014 – 71682, RILM secondary journal

 Permanent Link: porte akademik, Fall 2014 issue

 European Music Analysis Conference (EuroMAC 10), Tchaikovsky Conservatory Moscow, Russia. scheduled to September 2021.